AEG

 • decide what health care you receive?

-• decide if you are to have an operation?
+• decide if you need an operation?

 What is an Enduring Guardian?